decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 ## Abstract

-This document describes the approach used to implement realms modifier.
-These modifiers allow to modify the state and behaviour of the renderer depending on the realm that has been accessed.
-This approach allows to easily add or remove functionalities as they are required by the Worlds features.
+This document describes the approach used for implementing realms modifiers.
+These modifiers allow to modify the state and behavior of the renderer depending on the realm that has been accessed.
+The approach allows to easily add or remove functionalities as they are required by the Worlds features.

 ## Context, Reach & Prioritization